Sheev13/Sheev13.github.io/content/authors/admin/_index.md

 ## About Me

 I am a doctoral researcher at [Helmholtz AI](https://www.helmholtz.ai/) and the [Technical University of Munich](https://www.tum.de/en/) as a member of the [Elpis lab](https://fortuinlab.github.io/), supervised by [Dr. Vincent Fortuin](https://fortuin.github.io/).
 I am mentored by [Mark van der Wilk](https://mvdw.uk/).
-I am broadly motivated by the need to develop machine intelligence systems that can reason in the presence of uncertainty, as this strikes me as the most [crippling flaw](https://en.wikipedia.org/wiki/Death_of_Elaine_Herzberg) of current automated learning systems.
+I am broadly motivated by the need to develop machine intelligence systems that operate with an accurate sense of uncertainty over their predictions.

 Prior to my PhD, I took a year out of education to focus on expanding my knowledge of probabilistic machine learning.
-In addition to this, I wrote a [single-author research paper](https://arxiv.org/abs/2405.17666) that was accepted at AABI 2024, and spent five months as a Machine Learning Researcher at [Motorway](https://motorway.co.uk/) in London where I worked with scalable Bayesian machine learning models for various use cases in vehicle pricing.
+In addition to this, I wrote a [single-author research paper](https://arxiv.org/abs/2405.17666) that was accepted at AABI 2024, and spent five months as a Machine Learning Researcher at [Motorway](https://motorway.co.uk/) in London where we developed and deployed Bayesian machine learning systems for a variety of use cases within vehicle pricing.

 Before my year out, I studied engineering at the [University of Cambridge](https://www.cam.ac.uk/) where my specialism was *computer and information engineering*, though my module choice made the integrated masters year indistinguishable from a typical masters in Machine Learning, albeit with a [heavy dose of Bayesianism](https://mlg.eng.cam.ac.uk/blog/2021/03/31/what-keeps-a-bayesian-awake-at-night-part-1.html).

+For more information about my background, feel free to look at my CV below.
+To see my publications, you can scroll to the bottom of my CV or find my Google Scholar page [here](https://scholar.google.com/citations?user=4keQu3kAAAAJ&hl).
+My CV is accurate as of April 2025.